Immigration, Refugees and Citizenship Canada

 Immigration, Refugees and Citizenship Canada (IRCC; Immigration, Réfugiés et Citoyenneté Canada) is the department of the Government of Canada with responsibility for matters dealing with immigration to Canada, refugees, and Canadian citizenship.
 The department was established in 1994 following a reorganization.

 Organization

 The Departmental Results Report (2018–2019), stated that a total of 7,414 full-time equivalent employees are currently employed with IRCC.
-The same report states that IRCC plans to have 7,378 full-time equivalent employees in 2019–2020 and 7304 in 2020–2021.
+The same report stated that IRCC planned to have 7,378 full-time equivalent employees in 2019–2020 and 7304 in 2020–2021.

 Mandate, role and objective

 Immigration, Refugees and Citizenship Canada's mandate is specified in the Department of Citizenship and Immigration Act.
 The Minister of IRCC administers the Citizenship Act of 1977 and its subsequent amendments.
 The Minister of IRCC works closely with the Minister of Public Safety in relation to the administration of the Immigration and Refugee Protection Act.

 IRCC, together with its partners, has the responsibility of conducting "the screening of potential permanent and temporary residents to protect the health, safety and security of Canadians."
 The issuance and control of Canadian passports and other travel documents that facilitate the travel of Canadian citizens, permanent residents and protected persons is also under the responsibility of IRCC.